-Why You Should Drink Chocolate Milk After a Workout
+Why You Should Be Drinking Chocolate Milk After a Workout

 You remember the commercials stating, “Milk, it does a body good,” don’t you?
-Did you know that the wisdom of that commercial extends to chocolate as a post-workout drink?
+But did you know that the wisdom of that commercial extends to chocolate as a post-workout drink?

 Conventional wisdom states that you consume a snack consisting of a carb and a protein for maximum recovery.
 Does chocolate milk fit the bill?